reskyner/code-review-guide/PITCHME.md

 - Create new label 'code-review' (if not existing)
 - Give it a meaningful title (e.g. add a comment to the MakeAFile class to explain use)
 - Give it some context (e.g. I struggled to understand how you were making a new file.
 Adding a comment above the class would help me to understand)
-- Assign it to the person that suggestes the change, and yourself
+- Assign it to the person that suggests the change, and yourself

 @ulend